Get

 Image Credit: Animartis, Shutterstock

-Silver Labs are a type of purebred Labrador.
-Silver Labs are just a color of Labrador.
-That makes them nearly identical to Chocolate Labs, Yellow Labs, and Black Labs.
+Silver Labs are just a color variety of Labrador, such as Chocolate Labs, Yellow Labs, and Black Labs.
+The silver coat coloration is due to a recessive coat color dilution gene.
+They are essentially chocolate labradors that have two copies of this recessive gene, resulting in a silver-colored coat.
 Labradors are some of the most popular dogs in the United States for a reason.
 They are generally healthy, can be trainable, and often mature into amazing family dogs.

 Personality